Stankonia: Background

 In 1998, OutKast released their third album Aquemini to critical acclaim while diversifying and expanding their sound.
 The album's success also attracted national attention to the Southern hip hop scene.
-Having collaborated on the Aquemini track "Skew It on the Bar-B", Wu-Tang Clan member Raekwon later recalled the duo's impact at the time: "Before that, the South just wasn't played in New York.
+Having collaborated on the Aquemini track "Skew It on the Bar-B", the Wu-Tang Clan member Raekwon later recalled the duo's impact at the time: "Before that, the South just wasn't played in New York.
 But that song was hot, the flows was crazy.
 The cycle changed.
 It really opened up the door for Southern rappers."